About the project

 - Gave insight into how the work should be carried out e.g. landowners to undertake control work themselves, use a contractor to do the control work, or a bit of both

-- Trapping contractors have assisted landowners with predator control on their properties with 335 possum traps (Good Nature, Trapinator, DOC 200, AT 220) deployed across most properties in the catchment
+- trapping contractors have assisted landowners with predator control on their properties with 335 possum traps (including Good Nature, Trapinator, DOC 200 and AT 220) deployed across most properties in the catchment

-- 182 A24 Good Nature rat traps and 200 T-rex rat traps and tunnels to be deployed in selected areas prior to and during bird breeding season
+- 382 rat traps (including Good Nature and T-rex traps) and tracking tunnels to be deployed in selected areas prior to and during bird breeding season

 - Living Water and WFCGT will continue to fund maintenance of this predator control plan